gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## unzip

 This function is the inverse of `zip`.
-Takes an array of pairs and return two corresponding arrays.
+Takes a `ReadonlyArray` of pairs and return two corresponding `ReadonlyArray`s.

 **Signature**